Swimming Lessons are not expensive, they are priceless!

 What is the length of your swim class?

-For all ages and abilities is 30-minutes (up to 1 hour for adult lessons).
+For all ages and abilities, 30-minutes (up to 1 hour for adult lessons).

 Where do we teach?

-Our year-round, heated, saltwater pool is neighboring Oldsmar and Tampa, just off of Hillsborough.
-We also can come to your pool and if you don’t have access to any pool then we might have an apartment pool or instructor’s pool near you to teach in.
+We teach year-round at our enclosed, heated, saltwater pool in Tampa by Oldsmar, just off of Hillsborough Ave/Tampa Rd.
+We also teach at client’s home pools or community pools.
+If you don’t have access to a pool then we might have an apartment pool or instructor’s pool near you to teach in.

 How many weeks do I need to sign up for?

 Ultimately, the sole discretion is up to you.
-However, after discussing what your goals are, we can determine how many weeks you or your child/children should do.
+However, after discussing what your goals are, we can determine how many weeks we recommend for you or your child/children.

 What ages do we teach?